TechnicalPursuit/TIBET/README.md

 ### TIBET 5.0 is markup-driven.
 Tags are the central organizing principle for development in TIBET.
-In TIBET, tags are smart macros, macros you create, combine, and connect to create applications of any scope and complexity without sacrificing reuse.
+In TIBET, tags are smart macros, macros you create, combine, and connect to create applications of any scope and complexity.
 TIBET's tag library and our TIBET Tag Store&trade; ecosystem give you access to a broad range of reusable functionality in the form of modular, intelligent tag bundles.

 ### TIBET 5.0 is zero-reload.
-The entire TIBET platform, from our tag set to our IDE, has been engineered to eliminate application reload cycles.
-Via TIBET's client-side tools any changes you make to your JavaScript, HTML, and CSS are reflected instantly without reload overhead.
-Your changes can then be persisted or rolled back at your discretion.
+The entire TIBET platform, from our tag set to our IDE, has been engineered to eliminate reload cycles.
+Via TIBET's client-side tools, changes you make to your JavaScript, HTML, and CSS are reflected instantly without requiring a page reload.
+These changes can then be persisted or rolled back at your discretion.

 ### TIBET 5.0 is immersive.
-TIBET is an immersive development environment supported by an enterprise-class framework.
+TIBET is an immersive development platform supported by an enterprise-class framework.
 With TIBET you launch your application and then interact with it, altering it while it runs.
-No more guesswork followed by a random number of F5/Reload cycles while you layout your UI, hook up your event handlers, or communicate with the server.
+No more guesswork followed by a random number of F5/Reload cycles while you lay out your UI, hook up your event handlers, or communicate with the server.
 TIBET immerses you in the development process, maximizing your efficiency.